The operating system is a go-between, between the physical

 The ultimate prize in attacking a single computer is to be

-able to run programs with superuser privileges, because then
+able to run programs with elevated privileges, because then

-In particular, if you can launch a shell with superuser
+you essentially 'own' that machine.
+In particular, if you can

 The local area network available for crew member